pat721/upload-something-CAD/README.md

 The application is split into a frontend and a backend.
 They communicate over a REST API that the backend provides.

-The frontend is build on [Svelte](https://svelte.dev), which is a fast modern framework.
+The frontend is build on [Svelte](https://svelte.dev), which is a fast modern web framework.
 Which compiles its components to pure javascript code instead of relying on a virtual dom.
 That brings a high efficiency at runtime.

-The backend is build with [Express](https://expressjs.com/de/), which is a minimal and flexible [Node.js](https://nodejs.org/en/) web application framework that provides a whole set of features for web applications.
+The backend is build with [Express](https://expressjs.com/de/), which is a minimal and flexible [Node.js](https://nodejs.org/en/) web application framework that provides a whole set of features to develop serverside web applications.

 ## Runtime Environment